 Many restaurant workers fall below the poverty line.
 In addition to an increased minimum wage, tipping and service charges (an obligatory fee included on the customer's bill, sometimes in lieu of optional tipping) have the potential to help restaurant workers make a living wage.
-Service charges are not currently required to be allocated to restaurant workers, however, and additional regulation is needed for the benefit of restaurant workers.
-This brief recommends that service charge regulations be considered complementary to California's minimum wage law.
+Service charges are not currently required to be allocated to restaurant workers under state law, however, and additional regulation is needed for the benefit of restaurant workers.
+This brief recommends that service charge regulations be considered to close an existing loophole within California's labor code.

-We wish to acknowledge the work of the UC Berkeley International Human Rights Law Clinic, the UC Berkeley Food Labor Research Center, and the Restaurant Opportunities Centers United, which contributed to a human rights analysis of the impact of the subminimum wage on tipped restaurant workers in Working Below the Line, a report funded by the Berkeley Food Institute and referenced in this policy brief.
+We wish to acknowledge the work of the UC Berkeley International Human Rights Law Clinic, the UC Berkeley Food Labor Research Center, and the Restaurant Opportunities Centers United.
+These groups contributed to Working Below the Line, a report analyzing the impact of the subminimum wage on tipped restaurant workers that was funded by the Berkeley Food Institute and is referenced in this policy brief.